rsyncOSX/mydocsy/content/en/docs/_index.md

 #### Getting Started

-For detailed instructions on how to begin using RsyncUI, refer to the *Getting started* section.
+For instructions on how to begin using RsyncUI, refer to the *Getting started* section.
 If you are unfamiliar with RsyncUI and the command-line tool `rsync`, it is recommended to start with the default settings and gain a fundamental understanding of RsyncUI before modifying parameters and exploring Deep links and embedded widgets.